Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-db.md

 az datamigration sql-service create --resource-group "MyResourceGroup" --sql-migration-service-name "MySqlMigrationService" --location "EastUS2"
 ```

-## Register SQL Migration Service on Integration Runtime
+## Register Database Migration Service with self-hosted Integration Runtime

-After creating the SQL Migration Service, we need to register it on the Self-Hosted Integration Runtime.
+After creating the Database Migration Service, we need to register it on the Self-Hosted Integration Runtime.
 We register the service on IR using its AuthKeys which we can obtain using `az datamigration sql-service list-auth-key` command.
 This command expects the following parameters:

 - _Azure Resource Group name_: The resource group in which SQL Migration Service is present.
 - _SQL Migration Service name_: The name of the SQL Migration Service whose authkeys you want to obtain.